Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **background-gradient**

 Defines the background gradient.
 Value must be one or more HTML supported colour or group of light mode/dark mode colours separated by commas.
 Light mode/dark mode colour groups are created by splitting the light and dark colour by a hyphen with the light colour as the first colour.
 Example: `red, white-black, blue`.
 HTML supported colours include hsl, hsla, rgb, rgba, hex or css colour names like `red`.

-The value can also have an optional direction as the first parameter.
-The options are `to top`, `to bottom`, `to right`, `to left`, `to top right`, `to top`, `to top left`, `to bottom right` and `to bottom left`.
+The value can also have an optional direction or degree as the first parameter.
+The direction options are `to top`, `to bottom`, `to right`, `to left`, `to top right`, `to top left`, `to bottom right`, `to bottom left`., `to left top`, `to left bottom`, `to right top` and `to right bottom`.
+A degree is a number and the keyword `deg` directly beside (`90deg`).
 Example: `to top left, #ff00ff, rgb(0,255,0)-rgb(255,0,255), hsl(180, 50%,70%)`.
-The default gradient direction is `to bottom`.
+The default gradient direction is `to bottom` (`0deg`).

+Beside the colour or colour groups there is an optional location value.
+The location must be equal to or between 0 and 1 or be a percentage (`50%`).
+Locations must also go in accessing order.
+Example: `50deg, red 10%, blue 50%, green 0.7`.

 **background-image**